ListMatchGenie

 Pass — A discrete stage in the match engine's pipeline.
 Stages run in a fixed order from identifier-based matches through fuzzy comparison to final classification.

 PII — Personally Identifiable Information.
-Names, emails, phone numbers, addresses, etc. ListMatchGenie stores PII only in regional S3 buckets, never in its primary database.
+Names, emails, phone numbers, addresses, etc. ListMatchGenie stores PII only in encrypted regional storage, never in its primary database.
 See PII and security.

 Profile — See Match profile.